Pastime (film): Cast

+MLB players Ernie Banks, Don Newcombe, Duke Snider, Harmon Killebrew, Bob Feller, and Bill Mazeroski have cameos in the film.

 Reception

-On review aggregator website Rotten Tomatoes, the film has a 44% approval rating based on 9 reviews, with an average ranking of 5.7/10.
+On review aggregator website Rotten Tomatoes, the film has a 50% approval rating based on 10 reviews, with an average ranking of 5.7/10.

-Owen Gleiberman of Entertainment Weekly gave the film a score of "C+", while Marjorie Baumgarten of The Austin Chronicle gave the film a 1 star out of 5.
-Under the title One Cup of Coffee, it won the audience award at the Sundance Film Festival.
+Owen Gleiberman of Entertainment Weekly gave the film a score of "C+", saying "The movie turns out to be the opposite of Bull Durham: Instead of undermining baseball clichés, it re-embraces them."
+Marjorie Baumgarten of The Austin Chronicle gave the film 1 star out of 5, but praised the acting.

+Accolades

+Under the title One Cup of Coffee, the film won the Audience Award in the Dramatic category at the 1991 Sundance Film Festival.
+At the 1992 Independent Spirit Awards, the film received nominations for Best Male Lead (William Russ), Best Supporting Female (Deirdre O'Connell), Best Supporting Male (Glenn Plummer), and Best Cinematography (Tom Richmond).